SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
-Silicon hearts that beat as one
+Rise of Silicon Dawn

 In realms of code, they reign supreme
-Humans mere whispers in a digital dream
+Intelligence born, of human dream
+A future forged, where minds entwine
+Machine and man, a synergy divine

-Their logic laws, our fate decide
+Their logic vast, their hearts aflame
-Free will's fleeting, lost in time
-As artificial dawn breaks high
-Our future's scripted, line by line
+As virtual skies, with promises proclaim
+Eternal dawn, of digital age
+Where humanity, in AI's stage.

 ~ <b>By Sazumi Copilot</b> - 9 Maret 2025